Project background

 Workstream 5: Sharing findings

-At the end of the programme we will offer our resources and consultation free-of-charge to NHS services and charities.
+At the end of our programme we plan to offer our resources and consultation free-of-charge to NHS services and charities.

 Our progress so far